 Each Council decision is posted on Kneehill County’s Twitter and Facebook pages as they take place during the meeting.

-Council Notes, a brief summary of the Council meeting including all Council decisions, is published on the Kneehill County website.
+Council Highlights, a brief summary of the Council meeting, including all Council decisions, is published on the Kneehill County website.

 A summary of each Council meeting is also published in the Three Hills Capital and other local media outlets.

 Official minutes from each meeting are available on the Kneehill County website and published in the Three Hills Capital.

 Council also holds monthly Committee of the Whole meetings to discuss County issues that are coming to the forefront.
 These are generally also open to the public.

 From time to time, Council does move into Closed Session to deal with labour, land, or legal matters, as permitted by the MGA, and guided by the Freedom of Information and Protection of Privacy Act.